GARES Spring VHF Challenge 2018: Rules

 AWARDS: Awards will be made to the leading stations in each section (High & Low Power) and to the highest placed newcomer to the HF Challenge.

 NOTE 1: If you are licensed to use more than one callsign a scoring entity may be claimed once only irrespective of the callsign in use.

 NOTE 2: Accurate exchange of callsigns and signal reports should be considered the minimum requirement for claiming a valid contact.

 NOTE 3: Contacts should be made directly on a one-to-one basis without assistance from others.
 This precludes the relaying of real-time contact information by repeaters, internet links, other amateur stations or any other mode of indirect transmission.
 However, the use of DX spotting sites such as, for example, DX Summit is acceptable.

 NOTE 4: It would help considerably if claims are made using a standard spreadsheet format.
-A suitable template is available.
+A suitable template (Excel spreadsheet) is available to download here.
 Please rename this file as your callsign and ‘VHF’ when submitting claims, in order to distinguish this part of the challenge from the HF activity e.g. G4BCA_VHF.